I-League Golden Boot

 The I-League Golden Boot is an annual Indian association football award given to the top goalscorer at the end of the I-League season, the top domestic league competition in club Football in India, since its creation in 2007.

 The top-scoring I-League Golden Boot winner is Ranty Martins Soleye with 32 goals in a 26-game season with Odafe Onyeka Okolie holding the record when the league was an 18-game season with 22 goals.
 Ranti won the award for the most times with five wins however Odafe has won the award most times for a single club, winning thrice while playing for Churchill Brothers.

-Aser Pierrick Dipanda of Mohun Bagan is the latest winner of the Golden Boot, his consecutive second.
-During the 2017–18 season, he scored 13 goals in 18 matches.
+Álex Sánchez of Gokulam Kerala is the latest winner of the Golden Boot.
+During the 2023–24 season, he scored 19 goals in 22 matches.

 Recipients

-As of the March 2018 six players have won the golden boot award.
+As of the April 2024, 13 players have won the golden boot award.
 Only three player has won the award more than once with Ranti winning the award most times with five wins.
 Winning the golden boot though might not translate into league success as thrice once in eleven I-League seasons as the team which has the golden boot winner won the league as well and the latest was in 2015-16 when scoring leader Sunil Chhetri and his team, Bengaluru won the league.